Although many pregnant women seem to give off a radiant glow, not every pregnancy is a picnic for the skin.

 Many women also experience severely dry skin during pregnancy.
 The worst area can be the stomach, where the dryness is caused by stretching skin and changing hormones.
 One of the most common dry-skin conditions is called pruritic urticarial papules and plaques of pregnancy (PUPPP), a rash that normally starts near the belly button but can spread over nearby areas.
 If you have an overall itchiness, that's normal, too; seek out a soothing calamine lotion or moisturizer for relief [source: Bouchez].

 Although it varies, pregnancy can have lots of different effects on your skin.
-To learn more about them and how they can be treated, visit the links on the next page.
+To learn more about them and how they can be treated, visit the links below.